 The Swing Analysis provides an analysis of all of these areas.
 Using our proprietary set of questions that we developed based on the research on team effectiveness and our 20+ years of experience leading and helping teams succeed, we take the time to understand the business climate, business goals, and each individual’s point of view.
 We then create a detailed Benchmark report for your team which we discuss with the leadership and the team to create a go-forward plan.

-Leaders regularly tell us that the Swing Analysis “is the most helpful feedback I have ever received on a team.”
+Leaders regularly tell us that the Team Diagnostic “is the most helpful feedback I have ever received on a team.”
 Why?
-Because it gives them raw, honest input and insight into their leadership approach and what needs to be tweaked to create a team with Swing.
+Because it gives them raw, honest input and insight into their leadership approach and what needs to be tweaked to create a team of distinction.
 A team that can think for itself without the leader prodding and pushing them.
 A team that is focused on the same priorities where each member comes to work motivated to accomplish their goals.
-That is want leaders want.
-And that is what the Swing Analysis generates.
+And that is want leaders want, isn’t it?